About the Project

 Deputy Director, Project on Nuclear Issues, and Fellow, International Security Program, Center for Strategic and International Studies

-Ph.D. candidate in the Charles and Louise Travers Department of Political Science, University of California, Berkeley, and Deputy Director, Nuclear Policy Working Group
+Postdoctoral Research Fellow at the University of California, Berkeley, and Deputy Director, Nuclear Policy Working Group

 Graduate Student, Harvard University